w84death/x86-assembly/bootsector/game3/README.md

 # Gameplay

 - Objective: Control the fly, avoid spiders, and collect flowers.
 - Lives: You start with 4 lives.
 Colliding with a spider decreases your life by one.
 If you lose all lives, the game restarts.
+Line under fly indicates lives left.
 - Level Progression: Collect flowers to advance to the next level.
 Each new level spawns more enemies, increasing the difficulty.
+Current level number indicated by a dots on a top-left corner of the screen.

 # Code Structure